daiire/Python-Portfolio/README.md

 # US Census Data Cleaning

-Simple data cleaning with Python.
+A simple Python workflow for preparing US Census data:

-Importing multiple CSVs with Glob and contactinating them into a single dataframe.
+• Import multiple CSV files using Glob and combine them into a single DataFrame.

-Removing duplicates, replacing nan values with zero, splitting and renaming columns where needed.
+• Remove duplicate entries to ensure accuracy.

+• Replace missing values (NaN) with zeros.

+• Split and rename columns where necessary for clarity and consistency.

+# Fictional Sales Data Report

+• A Python class that streamlines sales reporting by:

+• Importing a period sales report.

+• Cleaning and trimming the raw data.

+• Generating summary tables for key insights.

+• Creating a basic chart to support management’s review and decision-making.